 During this time of physical distancing we are arranging for some lectures to be delivered online.
 The ones we have lined up, so far, are shown below.
 Zoom has a limit on attendance so you need to register on the Wild Apricot site for each lecture.
-As you will see from below registration opens on the Tuesday before the lecture (or Monday when it is the one on Thursday).
+As you will see from below registration opens on the Tuesday before the lecture.
 Details of how to register are at the bottom of this page.

 We will try and record the lectures and will give a link to the recordings below – you will need to login (with the email and password you use to register for events and renew your membership) to view these.
 As these are large files the recordings will not remain for ever!